 Getting Hired After Bankruptcy

 As noted above, when making hiring decisions, the government is precluded from considering a bankruptcy filing, but private employers are not.
 Jobs in certain industries are of particular concern for people who have filed for bankruptcy.
-For example, jobs requiring the employee to handle money or finances, such as bookkeepers, accountants, and payroll personal, may be difficult to get if the employer discovers a bankruptcy in your background check.
+For example, jobs requiring the employee to handle money or finances, such as bookkeepers, accountants, and payroll personnel, may be difficult to get if the employer discovers a bankruptcy in your background check.

 Our advice is simple: If a potential employer asks you for permission to run a credit check, consider telling them about your bankruptcy.
 This gives you the opportunity to explain that you had a serious debt problem and that you pro-actively handled it.
 Plus, the employer may appreciate your candor.